uo-ec607/lectures/06-web-css/06-web-css.md

 Okay, let's get to an application.
 Say that we want to scrape the Wikipedia page on the [**Men's 100 metres world record progression**](http://en.wikipedia.org/wiki/Men%27s_100_metres_world_record_progression).

 First, open up this page in your browser.
 Take a look at its structure: What type of objects does it contain?
 How many tables does it have?
+Do these tables all share the same columns?
+What row- and columns-spans?
 Etc.

 Once you've familised yourself with the structure, read the whole page into R using the `rvest::read_html()` function.